Substance Abuse and Addiction Treatment Resources in Waterbury

 Residential Treatment Programs

 Residential treatment programs involve the patient staying at the center to benefit from 24-hour care from trained medical staff, usually in a non-hospital setting.
 This is the most intensive form of treatment, and it offers the greatest protection from negative outside influences, such as a patient’s friends who are still using drugs and alcohol.
-Depending on the treatment, patients may stay at the inpatient drug rehab in Waterbury, CT for up to 12 months, during which time they go through a wide range of treatments to help them recognize and avoid destructive patterns and behaviors while encouraging them to interact in a positive way with others.
+Depending on the treatment, patients may stay at the inpatient drug rehab for up to 12 months, during which time they go through a wide range of treatments to help them recognize and avoid destructive patterns and behaviors while encouraging them to interact in a positive way with others.

 Partial Hospitalization Programs